gyscos/rest-proxy/README.md

 # Rest-proxy

-Rest-proxy is a simple system to enable dynamic REST proxying.
+Rest-proxy is a simple system to enable dynamic REST reverse proxying.

 It sets up a public server to which clients will connect to request temporary redirections.